iterative/dvc.org/content/docs/command-reference/import.md

 (including the current project e.g. `.`).

-The `path` argument specifies a file or directory to download (paths inside tracked directories are supported), relative to the root of the repo at `url`.
+The `path` argument specifies a file or directory to download (paths inside tracked directories are supported).
+It should be relative to the root of the repo (absolute paths are supported when `url` is local).
-It can be tracked by either Git or DVC.
 Note that DVC-tracked targets must be found in a `dvc.yaml` or `.dvc` file of the repo.

 ⚠️ Source DVC repos should have a default
 [DVC remote](/doc/command-reference/remote) containing the target data for this